ilg-deprecated/arm-none-eabi-gcc-build/README.md

 ## Check for newer submodule

 The script uses a submodule helper.
-With SourceTree, check if there are any newer commits for the submodule.
+If you cloned the repo previously, with SourceTree, check if there are any newer commits for the submodule.

 ## Check the script